rhgrant10/Groupy/docs/pages/quickstart.rst

     ['2345678901', '3456789012']

-Because often more information about the member is desired, a list of actual :class:`~groupy.objects.Member` instances can be retrieved using the :func:`~groupy.objects.Message.likes` method.
+Because often more information about the member is desired, a list of actual :class:`~groupy.object.responses.Member` instances can be retrieved using the :func:`~groupy.object.responses.Message.likes` method.

 .. code-block:: python